'It was scary': Images show moment biker gang swarm car, before attacking motorist

 A witness told the Herald they saw about 30-40 motorcycles "roaring past at a ridiculous speed".

-"As I was driving past the Rangiriri exist, we had to brake so suddenly."
+"As I was driving past the Rangiriri exit, we had to brake so suddenly."
 Belinda Williams said.

 "There was an individual who ran across the southbound traffic lane, causing us to brake to avoid [collision with] him, and trucks and other vehicles."